top of page

 Thistle Long-horned Bee

-Melissodes desponsus (Subgenus Heliomelissodes)
+Melissodes desponsus

 2/5" - 5/8" (medium-sized)

-Melissodes desponsus long-horned bees are oligoletic, specializing principally on thistles, which belong to the plant family Asteracae.
+Melissodes desponsus are oligoletic, specializing principally on thistles, which belong to the plant family Asteracae.
 The bees' dependence on thistles makes their continued existence in some environments precarious.
 Other efficient pollinators, such as bumble bees and honey bees, also forage on thistles and may compete for their pollen and nectar.
 In many parts of New York, thistles bloom in August, a month when droughts are common and when alternate pollen sources dry up.
 Thus, competition among bee species may be particularly fierce during the period when thistle long-horns are feeding.
 Without an abundance of thistles in a habitat, thistle long-horned bees may struggle for survival.

 The nests of these long-horn bees are parasitized by the Triepeolus donatus cuckoo bee.